hashicorp/terraform/website/source/docs/providers/ibmcloud/index.html.markdown

 * `softlayer_timeout` - (Optional) This is the timeout, expressed in seconds, for the SoftLayer API key.
 It can also be sourced from the `SL_TIMEOUT`  or `SOFTLAYER_TIMEOUT` environment variable.
 The former variable has higher precedence.
 The default value is `60 seconds`.

 * `softlayer_account_number` - (Optional) This is the SoftLayer account number.
 It can also be sourced from the `SL_ACCOUNT_NUMBER`  or `SOFTLAYER_ACCOUNT_NUMBER` environment variable.
 The former variable has higher precedence.
+Currently the provider accepts only those account numbers for which 2FA is not enabled.